 Lately I can’t get enough of the pecan-caramel-chocolate combination.
 Crunchy, chewy, salty-and-sweet.

 First there was Salted Caramel and Chocolate Pecan Pie Bars, then The Best Turtle Brownies, and now these.

 I first made Turtles in 2009.
 Holy antique photography but I don’t delete old posts because they remind me how far I’ve come and how far my daughter has come.
 She was in cloth diapers then and now she’s in glittery lip gloss.

-Some Turtles are coated with milk chocolate and others with dark.
-On some I sprinkled sea salt to play up the salty-and-sweet aspect.
+Some Turtles in the photos below are coated with milk chocolate and others with dark.
+On some, I sprinkled sea salt to play up the salty-and-sweet aspect.
 On some I drizzled milk chocolate over a dark chocolate-coated Turtle and vice versa.

 Between the salty-and-sweet component, the crunchy pecans, chewy and gooey caramel, and the rich chocolate, they’re hard to resist.
-Save the recipe for holiday candy-making, birthdays, or for a last-minute hostess gift.
+Save this recipe for holiday candy-making, birthdays, or for a last-minute hostess gift.